 There was no way she was going to let Victor meet with a therapist who might validate his reality.

-So she showed up to gatekeep the narrative, shape what I heard, and monitor what Victor said.
+So she came to gatekeep the narrative, shape what I heard, and monitor what Victor said.

-That’s how this works.
-If she can’t control the therapist, she’ll block access to the therapist.
+This is how it works.
+If the BPD or NPD can’t control the therapist, they’ll try to block access to the therapist.

-This was a preemptive maneuver to safeguard her version of reality and her control over Victor.
+It was a preemptive maneuver to safeguard her “I’m a good BPD”-victim narratives and .

-- How many Dialectical Behavior Therapy sessions have you attended?
+How many Dialectical Behavior Therapy sessions have you had?

-- Does your DBT practitioner know you’re meeting with me today?
+Does your DBT therapist know you’re meeting with me today?

 And one Dialectical Behavior Therapy session?

-Let’s be real: Attending therapy doesn’t prove change.
-Any more than going to church once a week proves moral goodness.
+Attending one session or a hundred doesn’t prove a person has changed.
+Any more than going to church every week proves moral goodness.

 Not because she’s healing.
-Because she’s trying to avoid divorce.
+Because she’s trying to and keep what appears to be a very comfortable lifestyle courtesy of Victor.

-And once she locks in an anchor baby (not for immigration purposes), Victor better buckle up.
+And once she locks in an anchor baby, Victor better buckle up because it will

 Me: Look, I don’t have enough information to give you the answer I think you’re looking for.